Football at the Islamic Solidarity Games

 The Islamic Solidarity Games are a regional multi-sport event held between nations from the Muslim world.
 A men's football tournament has been held at every session of the Games since the first edition in 2005.
+Since the 2013 edition, the tournament has been limited to under-23 teams, plus up to three overage players for each squad.

 Summaries

 The following table gives an overview of medal winners in football at the Islamic Solidarity Games.